While securing other critical components of their infrastructure such as hardware and software, businesses often neglect firmware security.

-This list can go on for long.
-Turning back to our topic, every object listed above has a firmware as vital core.
+This list can go on for a long.
+Turning back to our topic, every object listed above has a firmware as the vital core.
 Without it, they would not work properly.

-For instance, in more complex devices such as PC and smartphone firmware is the medium between the hardware and the software components.
+For instance, in more complex devices such as PC and smartphones firmware is the medium between the hardware and the software components.

-Firmware, then, is very important component of any hardware.
-Are they as secured as vital?
+Firmware, then, is a very important component of any hardware.
+Are they as secure as vital?

 The following tense may well sum the level of security of firmware: it was not conceived with security in mind.

 Boiling down the whole story, the security concerns around firmware is to be found in the absence of any cryptographic signature in it during the manufacturing process of hardware.